Connect with us

 Bifold closet door.
 PHOTO | COURTESY

-One of the problems of these doors is their tendency to fall off the track, which makes them a bad choice for those with kids at home since the young ones may often tug at the door.
+One of the problems with these doors is their tendency to fall off the track, which makes them a bad choice for those with kids at home since the young ones may often tug at the door.

 Another downside of these types of doors for closets is that they take up space on the closet opening when open – which makes it hard to reach items placed at the farthest corner.